mauroduranpelio/Getting_and_cleaning_data_course_project/CodeBook.md

 The **source data** was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 It contained several datasets and documentation, as well an explanation of the experiments.
-Readers who are interested in further information about the experiment and the original data, should refer to the source data.
+Readers who are interested in further information about the experiment and the original data, should refer to the source data documentation.

 Each of the 561 measurement variables in the source data were normalized and bounded to [-1,1]